Greek government-debt crisis

-After a popular referendum which rejected further austerity measures required for the third bailout, and after closure of banks across the country (which lasted for several weeks), on 30 June 2015, Greece became the first developed country to fail to make an IMF loan repayment on time (the payment was made with a 20-day delay).
+After a popular referendum which rejected further austerity measures required for the third bailout, and after closure of banks across the country (which lasted for several weeks), on 30 June 2015, Greece became the first developed country to fail to make an IMF loan repayment on time; the payment was made with a 20-day delay.
 At that time, debt levels stood at €323bn or some €30,000 per capita, little changed since the beginning of the crisis and at a per capita value below the OECD average, but high as a percentage of the respective GDP.

-Between 2009 and 2017, the Greek government debt rose from €300bn to €318bn.
-However, during the same period the Greek debt-to-GDP ratio rose up from 127% to 179% due to the severe GDP drop during the handling of the crisis.
+Between 2009–2017, the Greek government debt rose from €300bn to €318bn.
+However, during the same period the Greek debt-to-GDP ratio rose up from 127% to 179%, due to the severe GDP drop during the handling of the crisis.
+In June 2026, Greece repaid a further €6.9bn from its first bailout package ahead of schedule as part of a broader effort to improve its financial standing and reduce debt.
+This follows previous earlier repayments to EU creditors, as well as completion of repayment of Greece’s loans to the International Monetary Fund two years ahead of schedule in 2022.
+The early debt repayments were seen as part of the country's notable recovery following the end of the crisis in 2018, further evidenced by dramatically reduced borrowing costs for the country, with its benchmark 10-year government bond yields falling below Italy's on 8 November 2019, as well as France's on 29 November 2024.